deadlyvipers/dojo_rules/introduction.md

-Hi there, I'm John from France, A Qt programmer, I love Git path in CodeSChool.
+Hi there, I'm John from France, A Qt programmer, I love Git and elective path in CodeSChool.